andrewcannan/FishTankManagement/README.md

 **Flask Dependencies**:

 The Fish Tank application utilizes Flask, a lightweight web framework for Python.
-Server can be initalised by changing into the server directory and running the command ```flask run``` (so long as flask and python is installed).
+Server can be initalised by changing into the root directory and running the command ```flask run``` (so long as flask and python is installed).

 **Global Fish Tank Instance**: